IGJoshua/farolero/README.md

 An additional facility is `tagbody`, which binds labels for its dynamic scope which can be jumped to with `go`.
-This is more or less an imperative `letfn`, but can be used to implement more complex control flow that the other operators in Clojure.
+This is more or less an imperative `letfn`, but can be used to implement more complex control flow than the other operators in Clojure.

 ```clojure